Frances Allen: Awards and honors

 Allen was a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the Association for Computing Machinery (ACM).
 In 2000, she was made a Fellow of the Computer History Museum "for her contributions to program optimization and compiling for parallel computers".
 She was elected to the National Academy of Engineering in 1987, to the American Philosophical Society in 2001, and to the National Academy of Sciences in 2010.
 She was nominated a Fellow of the American Academy of Arts and Sciences in 1994.

 She received the IEEE Computer Society Charles Babbage Award in 1997 and the Computer Pioneer Award of the IEEE Computer Society in 2004.
 In 1997, Allen was inducted into the Witi Hall of Fame.
 She won the 2002 Augusta Ada Lovelace Award from the Association for Women in Computing.
 In 2004, Allen was the winner of the ABIE Award for Technical Leadership from the Anita Borg Institute.

 Allen was recognized for her work in high-performance computing with the 2006 Turing Award.
 She became the first woman recipient in the forty-year history of the award, which is considered the equivalent of the Nobel Prize for computing and is given by the Association for Computing Machinery.
 In interviews following the award she hoped it would give more "opportunities for women in science, computing, and engineering".
 Allen won the Turing award 19 years after her collaborator, John Cocke, won the same award.

 In 2009 she was awarded an honorary doctor of science degree from McGill University for "pioneering contributions to the theory and practice of optimizing compiler techniques that laid the foundation for modern optimizing compilers and automatic parallel execution".

-In 2020, after Allen's death, IEEE created the Allen Medal to honor "innovative work in computing leading to lasting impact on other fields of engineering, technology or science."
-This was only the second IEEE Medal to be named after a woman.
-The first award would be granted in 2022.
+In 2020, after Allen's death, IEEE created the Allen Medal to honor "innovative work in computing leading to lasting impact on other fields of engineering, technology or science".
+This was the second IEEE Medal to be named after a woman.
+The award was first granted in 2022.